 You can see why Revenue take an interest in this area!

 Revenue will compare Ben and Jerry’s shareholding, before the disposal, with their shareholdings in the new entity.
 They will see that there is no significant reduction in Ben and Jerry’s shareholdings.
 The result of this is that they will treat the payments by the liquidator as a distribution.
 This would mean that both would be liable to Income Tax rates on the payment in the same way as if they took a dividend.

 In case one Johnny, Edward, and Dustin would benefit from ER.
 They are disposing of their shares for bona-fide commercial reasons.
 And they have significantly reduced their shareholdings in the holding company.
 There was also a genuine purchaser involved.
 Unfortunately for Ben & Jerry their reasons are not bona-fide commercial ones but personal ones.
 They will fall foul of the anti-avoidance legislation and not get ER.
 The circumstances in the above case were very specific to the facts of the businesses.
 You must talk to your advisor before embarking on a particular transaction.

 Interested in talking to us?
-Call Deirdre on 051396703 or contact us.
+Call Deirdre on 051396703 or start here.
 Tell us a bit about you and your business and we will see if we can help.